How to Remove Oil Stains from Your Driveway

 Treat the concrete stain with baking soda

 If you don’t have kitty litter, baking soda is your next best bet.
 Like kitty litter, it’s quite absorbent and does a great job of lifting any moisture after being applied.
-Remove the oil stain using these simple steps:
+Remove the oil stain with baking soda using these simple steps:

 - Sprinkle a thick layer of baking soda over the oil stain in your driveway